 Salted Caramel Mocha Chocolate Bark

 Salted Caramel Mocha Chocolate Bark is a simple chocolate candy recipe inspired by a favorite coffee shop drink.
 Make this for Christmas, Valentine’s Day, or any day of the year for your favorite chocolate lover.
 With only five ingredients and ready in minutes, this easy chocolate bark recipe might just disappear faster than you can make it.
+It is definitely one of the best gluten free no bake recipes ever!

 Espresso Salted Caramel Chocolate Bark